Eating disorders aren't just for women

 They may exercise for hours, count calories compulsively or wolf down food in secret and then try to control their weight by swallowing laxatives.

 But they're not women.
 They're men and boys with eating disorders—and there are far more of them than many people imagine.
-By some estimates, 1 out of every 10 of the millions of people in this country with eating disorders is male, according to the National Alliance on Mental Illness.
+By some estimates, 1 out of every 3 of the millions of people in this country with eating disorders is male, according to the National Eating Disorders Association (NEDA).

-Like their female counterparts, males can develop any of these three potentially life-threatening eating disorders:
+Like their female counterparts, males can develop any of these three potentially life-threatening eating disorders, according to the National Alliance on Mental Illness:

 Anorexia nervosa.
 People with this disorder deny their hunger and refuse to eat—even after extreme weight loss—and can slowly waste away.